tomflannaghan/proxy-switcher/README.md

 ## Translations

 I have added the translations I found in the [`gnome-control-center`](https://git.gnome.org/browse/gnome-control-center) project to the extension (these are the translations used in the "Network Settings" menu).
 I've also used the "Network Settings" desktop shortcut to translate that phrase.
-To generate the character to display in the status bar, I just take the first letter of each translation for the mode.
-Obviously I imagine that in some languages this is not sensible.
-Please email me if there is an error.